Czech Republic - Country Commercial Guide

 Travel Industry Summary and eCommerce

 In general, Czechs prefer to book hotels and plane tickets on their own through online portals like booking.com, letuska.cz or kiwi.com.
 However, Czechs tend to use travel agents and tour operators for more complex trips, including those to the United States.
 The VisitUSA Committee is active in the Czech Republic.
-Czech travel agents and tour operators have been severely hit by the decline in travel.
-The situation is especially difficult for tour operators focused on the U.S. market.
-Czech tourists are coming back to the United States, but it will take time to reach pre-covid numbers.
-In mid-2022, the number of Czech travelers to the United States reached almost 37,000.
-The slower than expected return to pre-covid numbers were also influenced by Covid vaccination requirements for travelers.
+Business by Czech travel agents and tour operators has been severely hit by the pandemic.
+The situation has been especially difficult for tour operators focused on the U.S. market.
+Czech tourists are slowly returning to the United States, but it will take time to reach pre-covid numbers.

 Travel Data